xuesoso/SOSODE/README.md

 alias v='nvim -o'
 ```

-Finally, to set up the proper plugins you will append my vimrc lines to your own vimrc
+Finally, to set up the proper plugins you will append my vimrc lines to your own vimrc.
+If you are reinstalling SOSODE, take care to not duplicate lines of vim configurations.
 ```bash
 if [ -e ~/.vimrc ]
 then